pin3da/Programming-contest/README.md

 ## Programming contest.

 This is my personal repository of the solutions that i wrote through the time.
-I hope this can help you in some way, recently i've been adding a little explanaition of the solutions and useful links.
+Recently i've been adding a little explanaition of the solutions and useful links.
+I hope this can help you in some way.

 Mainly I wrote these codes as preparation for ACM-ICPC, and also for fun.

 #### Advice for beginners.